B2B Marketing Consulting Agency Blog

 Another profound drawback of bot-generated content is that it lacks the authority of your thought leaders and subject matter experts (SMEs), and perhaps more importantly, risks creating a generic, differentiator-free version of your messaging.

-Consumers are more likely to trust and engage with content that is created by experienced and knowledgeable individuals who have a deep understanding of their industry.
-When it comes to marketing, this level of expertise and authority can be a significant factor in building trust with target audiences and ultimately driving conversions.
-Bot-content may be faster, but there’s no substitute for authentically generated thought leadership.
+Consumers are more likely to trust and engage with content created by experienced and knowledgeable individuals who have a deep understanding of their industry.
+Regarding marketing, this level of expertise and authority can be a significant factor in building trust with target audiences and ultimately driving conversions.
+Bot content may be faster, but there’s no substitute for authentically generated thought leadership.

 While it will continue to improve, it’s important to take steps to ensure the quality and accuracy of bot-generated content.
 Everyone needs an editor – and robots need an especially vigilant editor.